The short answer: Alonso is very good indeed.

 Alonso partnered Felipe Massa for 4 years at Ferrari, with a car that varied from championship challenging to upper midfield.
 Whilst Massa was in the process of returning from an injury sustained during the 2009 season, he was highly respected at the team and roughly matched Ferrari champion Kimi Räikkönen during their near 3 years together as teammates.

 Alonso was a different story though, and Massa trailed Alonso by a significant margin throughout.
-One stat to emphasise this is championship finishing position: Massa’s peak in this period was 6th in the championship, whilst Alonso finished 2nd on three occasions, missing out on championships in 2010 and 2012 by the slimmest of margins.
+The championship finishing positions make this clear.
+Massa’s peak in this period was 6th in the championship, whilst Alonso finished 2nd on three occasions.

 Many fans make a special reference to Alonso’s 2012 season.
-Whilst the season is rated very highly, it’s only considered to be his 3rd best season overall, and only a whisker better than his typical Ferrari performances relative to his teammate.
+Whilst the season is rated very highly, it’s only considered to be his 3rd best season overall.
+It’s also only a whisker better than his typical performances at Ferrari.

 Ferrari’s poor start to the year, combined with a very competitive grid helped to inflame debates on whether the car was midfield or genuinely competitive.
 Overall, the model places Ferrari as the 3rd best team, in the same ball park as both Lotus and McLaren.